VolumeElement/VolumeElement.github.io/_posts/2023-07-31-hilberts-theorem-90.md

 pin: False
 ---

-It has been known since the time of the Babylonians that it is possible to parametrize all primitive Pythagorean triples using a rather simple collection of expressions <code>&#8212;</code>  their understanding of this is recorded on [Plimpton 322](https://en.wikipedia.org/wiki/Plimpton_322).
+It has been known since the time of the Babylonians that it is possible to parametrize all primitive<sup>1</sup> Pythagorean triples using a rather simple collection of expressions <code>&#8212;</code>  their understanding of this is recorded on [Plimpton 322](https://en.wikipedia.org/wiki/Plimpton_322).
 A fantastic geometric derivation of the same parametrization was also discovered later in ancient Greece.
 Consider a circle of unit radius centered at the origin and a line of rational slope passing through the point $(-1,\,0)$.

 <center><a href="https://imgur.com/a/h07jx0w"><img src="https://i.imgur.com/auWDssN.png" alt="centered image" height="auto" width="367" title="source: imgur.com" /></a></center>